 In this section you will find all Freedom of Information (FOI) requests made to our Partnership.
 You can also ask a question of your own.

+The main aim of the WY&H HCP Suicide Prevention Strategy is to develop working relationships with partner agencies to provide an evidence based, practical framework for suicide prevention across the area to reduce suicide.
+This supports and complements the work taking place in the six local places (Bradford district and Craven; Calderdale, Harrogate, Kirklees, Leeds and Wakefield).
 The most important part of this collaboration is the view that suicide can be prevented.
 It should no longer be seen as an inevitable outcome for people, but as something we can work together to successfully avoid.
 It is not a foregone conclusion for anybody and there is always the hope that things will improve.

 You can find the suicide prevention strategy here.
 We have also produced an infographic summarising the strategy.

 Our Suicide Prevention Annual Report for 2018 is here.

 People bereaved by suicide or those affected by suicide can now access support from a new service spanning the region.

 The West Yorkshire and Harrogate Suicide Bereavement Service provides support through one to one peer support, peer support groups and advocacy.